 Results

 Site Overview: Regression analysis of 26 environmental variables indicates 20 significant (R2 > 0.40 and a p-value < 0.05) relationships reported in Appendix-regressions.
-We observed several significant relationships between mean annual precipitation and measured environmental variables (Appendix-regression) Surface runoff was positive related with, whereas conductivity and potential evaporation were negatively related to precipitation (Fig. 2).
+We observed several significant relationships between mean annual precipitation and measured environmental variables (Appendix-regression).
+Surface runoff was positive related with, whereas conductivity and potential evaporation were negatively related to precipitation (Fig. 2).
 Increasing PET is correlated with increases in Twater and decreases in Soil.Org.
 Lastly, relative humidity correlates negatively with LFPP.

 Significant environmental regressions excluding climate variables are summarized as follows (Appendix-regression); HFPP correlates negatively with PO4-, canopy coverage is positively correlated with NH4+, Rosgen Index is positively correlated with Soil.Org and turbidity, bank height is positively correlated with Soil.Perm, pH correlates positively with conductivity, turbidity is positively correlated with NO3- and Soil.Org, conductivity is positively colinear with pH and is negatively correlated with AP and runoff factor, NO3- correlates positively with turbidity and Soil.Org.
 Bas.dev positively correlates with Soil.Org.
 Bas.plant correlates negatively with Soil.Perm.